 - Offering meals, treats, or coffee for families and the community

-- Letting parents know there will be translators and ensure you are offering communications in other languages.
+- Letting families know there will be translators and offering communications in other languages.
 Check out Google Translate

 - Transportation, or a voucher for Lyft or Uber

-- Providing access to calendars via websites with events and activities laid out for the year so parents can plan
+- Providing access to calendars via websites with events and activities laid out for the year so families can plan

-- Flexible scheduling like weekend and evening opportunities to accommodate parent schedules
+- Flexible scheduling like weekend and evening opportunities to accommodate family schedules

-- Inviting community members to visit schools, to talk with students in the classroom, and to advocate for teachers
+- Inviting community members to visit schools, talk with students, and advocate for teachers

 - Creating a school climate that encourages family and community involvement

-In other words, this middle school principal explained, “we can accomplish our mission of getting families and the community to the school, but then the questions become:
+In other words, Becker explained, “we can accomplish our mission of getting families and the community to the school, but then the questions become:

-- What is our purpose once they are here?
+- What is our purpose once families are at the school?

-- What do we want parents and the community to learn and understand about what happens at school?"
+- What do we want families and the community to learn and understand about what goes on at school?"

 The “purpose,” Brenda shared, is more challenging.
-It is about building trust, creating connections, and helping parents understand that teachers are working on their own journeys of equity.
-In other words, like all people, teachers, too, are learning and growing right along with their students.
+It is about building trust, creating connections, and ensuring families understand that teachers are working on their own professional growth.
+In other words, teachers, too, are learning along with their students.

-So, how do we create connection with families and communities to ensure we are meeting our purpose?
+- How do we create connections with families and communities to ensure we are meeting our purpose?

-- Communicate with families openly and honestly--and not only when there is a discipline issue
+- Communicating with families openly and honestly, not only when there are discipline issues

-- Reach out before school starts by sending a postcard, an email or making a phone call to introduce yourself
+- Reach out before school starts!
+Send a postcard, an email, a phone call to introduce yourself

 - Connect by including your email address, phone number, website addresses, and communication apps